Syndicate-Uprising/HackNovate/Readme.md

-# Building a Modern Version of SocialCalc using Node.js, Go, or Django can use AI tools like Copilot
+# Building a Modern Version of SocialCalc using Node.js as Backend and React with Vite as Frontend

 ### CollabCalc: Real-Time Collaborative Spreadsheet Software